mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Let's understand why with two explanation approaches:

-Let's look at our brute-force method as a black-box that given some data provides an optimal set of parameters.
+Let's look at our brute-force method as a black-box that - given some data - provides an optimal set of parameters.
-If we now simply replace the word "parameters" with "weights" and we actually described the concept of a machine learning algorithms.
+If we now simply replace the word "parameters" with "weights" we actually described the concept of a machine learning algorithm.
 A poor one - yes.
 But this means we can actually treat out simple algorithm analogous to a machine learning algorithm without hyper-parameters.